Kong/deck/README.md

 ## Roadmap

-- Tag entities in Kong for distributed config management.
 - Default attributes
-  Support filling in defaults for entities and configs of plugins for cases when the config file doesn't contain the attribute.
+  Support filling in defaults for configs of plugins for cases when the config file doesn't contain the attribute.
 - Complete end to end integration tests with Kong.
 - Add support for credentials in Kong